shubhamkumarjha123/py_codes/folder/Generate a random Strong Password.md

-# Generate a random Password which meets the following conditions.
+# Generate a random Password which meets the following conditions

  ##  Password length must be 10 characters long.
   ##  It must contain at least 2 upper case letters, 1 digit, and 1(one) special symbol.